-In the first of this new series, we speak to Welsh photographer Nigel Whitbread, whose exhibition of work from last year’s Homeless World Cup has toured around Wales in recent months, and is now available as a photobook in print, and as a free digital download.
+In the first of this new series, we speak to Welsh photographer Nigel Whitbread, whose exhibition of work from the 2019 Homeless World Cup has toured around Wales, and is now available as a photobook in print, and as a free digital download.

 Can you tell us a bit about this exhibition?
 What gave you the idea for it?

 The exhibition aims to reflect at its core and represent a cross-section of homeless people in South Wales and how they are all, despite their differences, trying to overcome the isolation they can feel from the rest of society and how preparing for and taking part in the Homeless World Cup gave them a sense of empowerment that they are part of something that is bigger than themselves.

 The title of the exhibition “Dragons Warriors – Dreidiau Rhyfelwyr” is taken from Welsh actor Michael Sheen’s passionate speech in the opening ceremony.
 He said: “Our men’s and women’s teams are known as the Dragons and the Warriors.
 But you are all warriors.
 And now warriors become dragons.
 I urge you this week to spread your dragon wings wide.
 To take off into our Welsh skies, and proudly, to fly.
 Dragons and warriors all.
 Welcome to Wales.”